fizalihsan/fizalihsan.github.io/source/technology/java-io.md

 ```

 To avoid the situation, do either one of the below :
-1. Close and open the stream again, or
+* 1. Close and open the stream again, or
-2. call stream.reset()
+* 2. call stream.reset()

 Changes to a class that can hurt de-serialization :
-1. deleting an instance variable
+* 1. deleting an instance variable
-2. change
+* 2. change

-## Difference b/w Serialiazable and Externalizable interfaces?
-???

 # Java NIO

 ## Why NIO?

-* The File class lacked the significant functionality required to implement even commonly used functionality.
-For instance, it lacked a copy method to copy a file/directory.
+* The `File` class lacked the significant functionality required to implement even commonly used functionality.
+For instance, it lacked a `copy()` method to copy a file/directory.
-* The File class defined many methods that returned a Boolean value.
+* The `File` class defined many methods that returned a `Boolean` value.
 Thus, in case of an error, false was returned, rather than throwing an exception, so the developer had no way of knowing why that call failed.
-* The File class did not provide good support for handling symbolic links.
+* The `File` class did not provide good support for handling symbolic links.
-* The File class handled directories and paths in an inefficient way (it did not scale well).
+* The `File` class handled directories and paths in an inefficient way (it did not scale well).
-* The File class provided access to a very limited set of file attributes, which was insufficient in many situations.
+* The `File` class provided access to a very limited set of file attributes, which was insufficient in many situations.

 ## Buffers, Channels, Selectors